 Award: HAA Awards 2006 (The Hertfordshire Association of Architects Annual Awards).

-The project involved a high level of partner involvement, careful consideration of the existing historical fabric and a detailed, structured approach to working.
 The project was nominated for and successfully awarded the prestigious Hertfordshire Association of architects award in 2006, setting a precedent for other similar developments in the area.